jules2689/trudeau/trudeau/2020-04-21/q_a.md

 We have gun control legislation ready to move forward on.
 We were ready -- almost ready to move forward on it a number of weeks ago.
 We continue to see it as a priority.
 We had every intention and have every intention of continuing to move forward on it when things restore to order.
-It did not need or take this tragedy for US to be committed to gun control.
+It did not need or take this tragedy for us to be committed to gun control.
 We've long been committed to it.
 This is just another tragic reminder of the fact that we need to do more to keep Canadians safe.

 **Reporter**:
-As a follow-up, on the world health organization, ireland  it would quadruple funding for the WHO. and australia and the rick and -- and the UK are calling for an independent investigation of the handing of the crisis.
+As a follow-up, on the world health organization, ireland  it would quadruple funding for the W.H.O.. and Australia and the rick and -- and the United Kingdom are calling for an independent investigation of the handing of the crisis.
 Are we going to be calling for an investigation?

 **Prime Minister Trudeau**:
-We have been increasing our contribution to the WHO.
+We have been increasing our contribution to the W.H.O..
 In order to deal with this pandemic.
 We fund them to the tune of tens of millions of dollars a year.
-At the same  we do need to find answers to how this happened so we unction how to ensure that it never happens again and that is certainly something Canada will be part of.
+At the  imtoo, we do need to find answers to how this happened so we unction how to ensure that it never happens again and that is certainly something Canada will be part of.